nadeemlab/SPT/docs/graphs.md

-# How to train graph transformation models using SPT
+# How to train graph transformation models using SMProfiler

-The intended procedure for using `spt graphs` and graph workflows is:
+The intended procedure for using `smprofiler graphs` and graph workflows is:

 1. [Prerequisites](#install-prerequisites)
 2. [Explore the data available for a study and train the model](#explore-the-data-available-for-a-study-and-train-the-model)